jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/function-definition-and-call.rst

 The CPython equivalent is ``PyFunctionObject`` and the construction of it is at ``PyFunction_NewWithQualName``.
+Like CPython,
-CPython allows most of the member fields to be ``NULL`` if they are not used, for example closure and defaults, but we find it slightly simpler if they contain a valid but empty object, in those cases an empty ``tuple``.
+we allow most of the member fields to be ``null`` if they are not used, representing that as ``None`` externally.
+Those that CPython makes tuples, for example ``closure`` and ``defaults``, we find it slightly simpler to make correctly-typed arrays internally.

 In an important design difference from CPython, we explicitly store the interpreter that is current at the time of definition.
 This is so that body code executes with the same "import context", wherever it is called from.

 Classic call site
 =================